gayatriparaskar/NotificationFrontend/PWA-TESTING-GUIDE.md

 ## 🎉 **PWA Installation Complete!**

-Your SnakeShop app is now a fully functional PWA that can be installed on both Android and iOS devices with all modern PWA features working correctly!
+Your Snacks Shop app is now a fully functional PWA that can be installed on both Android and iOS devices with all modern PWA features working correctly!